Lighthouses of Israel

 Wikimedia has a portfolio of photos, a 2009 closeup

-is available, and Google has a fuzzy satellite
+is available, and Google has a street view and a fuzzy satellite

 view.
 Ashdod, south of